 Use a scripting language.
 Perl, Python, Tcl, VBscript, or even Powershell are all popular, and XML libraries exist for them; the Python ones have an excellent reputation.

 Combine XML utilities with standard shell command utilities.
-Here is an early example of an XML-to-CSV routine which uses onsgmls to expose the ESIS, and awk to reformat it.
+Here is an early example of an XML-to-CSV routine which uses onsgmls to parse and validate the document, expose the ESIS, and use awk to reformat it into CSV.
 Similar processes can be developed using the LTXML2 toolkit.

-There are downloadable (sometimes free) programs claiming to be ‘easy’ XML converters.
+There are downloadable or web-based (sometimes free) programs claiming to be ‘easy’ XML converters.
 The editor would like to hear recommendations or warnings ☺.

 The process of converting XML to other formats is sometimes referred to as ‘down-converting’, as it may involve the unavoidable loss of information (usually metadata) when the target format simply doesn't have a way to represent it.